 Gingered Cranberry Oatmeal Cookies

 Cookie exchange invitations are going out and you’re scrambling for a new recipe that will dazzle your friends.
-I baked up these festive and easy oatmeal cookies for a blogger cookie swap this year!
+I baked up these festive Oatmeal Cranberry Cookies for a blogger cookie swap this year!

-Chewy ginger cookies are always a part of my holiday baking repertoire, and my love of ginger inspired me to gingerize these oatmeal cookies.
-With a dose of ground ginger along with some crystallized ginger, they have a nice punch of spice.
+- Chewy ginger cookies are always a part of my holiday baking repertoire, and my love of ginger inspired me to gingerize these oatmeal cookies.
+With a dose of ground ginger along with some crystallized ginger, they have a nice punch of spice that’s perfect for Christmas.

 How to Make:

 There are a few tips that are general for all cookie baking.
-Remember that all ovens bake a little differently, so often the first batch will determine the exact baking time for your cookies.
-I always prefer underbaking to overbaking since I prefer chewy cookies, but you may want your cookies crisper!
+Remember that all ovens bake differently, so often the first batch will determine the exact baking time for your cookies.
+I always prefer underbaking to overbaking since I like chewy over crispy cookies, but it depends on your palate.

 - Have your butter and eggs at room temperature unless the recipe states otherwise.
 This ensures better incorporation of the ingredients.

-- Whisking together the dry ingredients before adding them to the wet ingredients helps distribute the salt, spices, and leaveners.
+- Whisking together the dry ingredients before adding them to the wet ingredients helps to evenly distribute the salt, spices, and leaveners.

 - PRO-Tip: Use a wooden spoon or rubber spatula to mix the dry ingredients into the wet.
 If you use a mixer, too much air can be incorporated and the gluten formation is overactivated.
 This can change the texture of your cookies.